Arranging: Contemporary Styles

 - Course Wrap Up

-Completion of Arranging 1: Rhythm Section or equivalent knowledge and experience is required.
-Recommended experience in a DAW of choice.
+Completion of Music Notation and Score Preparation Using Finale or Music Notation and Score Preparation using Sibelius Ultimate and Music Theory 101 or equivalent knowledge and experience is required.
+Recommended experience in a DAW (Digital Audio Workstation) of choice.

 Essential Grooves for Writing, Performing and Producing Contemporary Music By Dan Moretti, Matthew Nicholl, and Oscar Stagnaro.
 Sher Music

 Most assignments will require you to write, score, and record short four to eighth bar grooves in different styles.
 For each assignment, you will submit both the score and a recording of your groove.
-Your score must either be created using Finale or Sibelius, or hand-written and then scanned and pasted into a word processing file, which must then be saved as either a PDF (Adobe Acrobat Reader) or RTF (Rich Text Format, word processing) file.
+Your score must either be created using Finale, Sibelius, Dorico or MuseScore which must then be saved as a PDF file.
 For your recording, you must supply an MP3 file, whether you choose to record your band playing or sequence the groove using music production software.

 - 2 GB RAM (4 GB recommended)